 - We will generally divide the scholarship deferment into two equal portions for fall and spring, unless the scholarship donor provides alternate instructions in the award letter.

 During your junior year in high school, begin searching for scholarships.
 You may want to register with a free scholarship search Web site to find information about awards that match your profile.
 When thinking about where to search for scholarships and what to search for, think outside the box.
-Yes, the internet is a great resource, but so are high school counselors, professors, church youth coordinators and pastors, college financial aid offices and web sites, and local community organizations.
+Yes, the internet is a great resource, but so are high school counselors, professors, church youth coordinators and pastors, college financial aid web sites, and local community organizations.
 Don’t forget to use your contacts!

 There are a number of websites devoted to connecting students to potential scholarship opportunities.
 You might begin your search by looking at any of the following: